YuriyKozhev/ThermalPeopleDetection/README.md

-# ThermalPeopleDetection
-This a project on people detection in infrared images (videos) given by themal imagers.
+This is a project on pedestrian detection in thermal images